Prevent Hospital Infections

 How It Starts

-Germs enter your urinary tract when you have a tube (catheter) to drain urine
+Germs enter your urinary tract through a tube used

 Symptoms